institutedata/capstone-SimianPrimus/Documents/Documents/Other/testing.md

    - **Status**: Planned
    - **Priority**: Low
    - **Note**: Additional feature for future development; allows users to manage likes directly from the favorites gallery.

-**Note**: The priority levels assist in triaging efforts and ensuring that critical issues are addressed promptly.
-High priority issues impact core functionality and user experience and should be resolved in the upcoming release.
-Medium and low priority items can be scheduled for subsequent iterations based on resource availability and user impact.